 NEET Merit List 2018 – The Central Board of Secondary Education (CBSE) will prepare the merit list of NEET 2018 and provide it to the respective counselling conducting authorities for MBBS and BDS admissions.
-The NEET 2018 merit list is the rank list of NEET which will indicate the ranking order of successful candidates who qualify NEET 2018 by scoring minimum qualifying percentile.
+NEET 2018 is was conducted in various examination centres across India on May 6, 2018.
+The NEET 2018 merit list is the rank list which will indicate the ranking order of successful candidates who qualify NEET 2018 by scoring minimum qualifying percentile.
 NEET merit list 2018 will be prepared on the basis of candidate’s scores obtained in NEET UG.
 Two types of ranks will be provided by CBSE viz.
 All India Rank (AIR) and All India Quota (AIQ) rank, on the basis of which two merit lists of NEET 2018 will be prepared namely All India merit list and 15% AIQ merit list.
 Besides these, the respective state counselling authorities will prepare separate NEET 2018 state merit lists for conducting admissions to state quota seats and MBBS/BDS seats in private/self-financing colleges.
 In the NEET merit list 2018 of respective states, only qualified candidates who will register for participating in state counselling will be included.
 However, some states may also initially publish provisional merit lists containing the ranks and marks of all candidates who appeared from that state.
 Only those candidates who qualify the exam and whose names appear in NEET 2018 merit list will be considered for admission to MBBS and BDS course.
 Candidates can check the article below for complete information about merit list of NEET 2018 including important dates, types of merit lists, tie-breaking criteria and more.

 The NEET merit list 2018 will give ranks to qualified candidates on the basis of the marks they score in NEET 2018.
 In order to qualify the exam, candidates will need to score a minimum of 50th percentile (40th percentile for SC/ST/OBC and 45th percentile for General-OPH category) in NEET 2018.